Skip to content

 Closed coil The coil is electrically closed.
 Current circulates internally without terminals.

-The coil type defines how the conductor is physically represented.
+The type defines how the conductor is physically represented.

 Name Description Illustration